-6. By reporting to the State Bar that she was in compliance with the MCLE requirements, Respondent intentionally committed an act involving moral turpitude, dishonesty or corruption in wilful violation of Business and Professions Code, section 6106.
+6. By reporting to the State Bar that he was in compliance with the MCLE requirements when he knew that he was not in compliance with the MCLE requirements, Respondent intentionally committed a dishonest act, which involved moral turpitude, in wilful violation of Business and Professions Code, section 6106.